vk-cs/docs-public/docs/en/main/base/k8s/k8s-addons/k8s-helm/k8s-helm.md

 Helm is a popular package manager for Kubernetes that can be used to quickly install complex applications such as CRM, e-commerce, databases, etc.

-Since Kubernetes clusters installed by VK CS use a role-based security model, it is necessary to initialize Helm as follows:
+Since Kubernetes clusters installed by VK Cloud use a role-based security model, it is necessary to initialize Helm as follows:

 ```
 kubectl create serviceaccount --namespace kube-system tiller